-The Distortion Box is a module with 3 different distortion types, Clip, Overdrive, and Crunch introducing different types of harmonic distortion and frequencies for mild or extreme effects.
-It also features a High Pass and Low pass filter at the end to tame those extreme low or high frequencies.
+The Distortion Box is a module with 3 different distortion types: Clip, Overdrive, and Crunch.
+These introduce different types of harmonic distortion and frequencies for mild or extreme effects.

-- Clip – Controls the amount of gain applied to the signal.
-You can choose from Soft, Hard, Fold.
+- Clip: Controls the amount of gain applied to the signal.
+You can choose from Soft, Hard, and Fold.

-- Soft: Clipping in which the signal is reduced when it hits a threshold (in a similar manner as a limiter).
+- Soft: Clipping in which the signal is reduced once it hits a threshold (similar to a Limiter).

-- Hard: Clipping in which a signal is cut off when it hits a threshold.
-This creates distortion with higher frequencies.
+- Hard: Clipping in which a signal is cut off once it hits a threshold.
+This creates distortion with pronounced higher frequencies.

-- Fold: Foldback distortion, which is caused by a signal being inverted when it hits a certain threshold.
+- Fold: Foldback distortion, in which a signal is folded back onto itself once it hits a certain threshold.